opensearch-project/documentation-website/_migrations/getting-started-data-migration.md

 ## Step 3: Logging in to Bootstrap and building Migration Assistant (~15 minutes)

-Next, log in to to Bootstrap and build Migration Assistant using the following steps.
+Next, log in to Bootstrap and build Migration Assistant using the following steps.

 ### Prerequisites